 In the DSEN Foundation Health and Skills Center, four rooms in the building are dedicated to elementary/primary education.
 DSEN Foundation offers scholarships to indigent children to stay in school.
 The scholarships help these children whose parents cannot afford to pay for their education, the opportunity to be in school instead of staying home or hawking foods in the street exposing them to motor vehicle accidents, physical, emotional and/or sexual abuse.

-Financial donations are needed for these scholarships.
+Financial donations are needed for the scholarships.
 You can adopt a child's tuition payment.
 When you sponsor a child's education, you prevent a perpetual or vicious cycle of poverty.
 You give the child an opportunity to receive an education he or she will otherwise not receive in his/her lifetime.
 Your generous sponsorship will provide uniforms, books, supplies, breakfast, lunch and regular medical care.